Why the Mind Becomes Scattered: How to Regain Mental Clarity

 Returning Attention to a Single Point

-The most direct way to regain mental clarity is to give attention one thing to rest on.
+The most direct way to regain mental clarity is to give your attention one thing to rest on.

 Reducing Input Before Trying to Focus